jimballl/JobFinderDB-Website/README.md

 ### To run code
 #### Prerequisites

-- Node.js
-- npm
+- Python3
+- MySQL server up and running on computer

+#### MySQL Setup

+1. Install MySQL Server if you haven't already.
+You can download it from the [official MySQL website](https://dev.mysql.com/downloads/mysql/).
+2. Start the MySQL server.
+The command to do this will depend on your operating system.
+On Windows, you can start it from the MySQL Installer.
+On macOS and Linux, you can usually start it with the command `sudo service mysql start`.

 #### Installation

 1. Clone this repository: `git clone ...`
 2. Navigate to the project directory: `cd ~/JobFinderDB-Project`
-3. Install the project's dependencies: `npm install`
+3. In bash run: `pip install -r requirements.txt` (in the root folder)
+4. Create a new file in `/backend` named `.env` and fill in your credentials as follows:

+`DB_USERNAME=[Insert your MySQL username]` `DB_PASSWORD=[Insert your MySQL password]`

 #### Running the Server

-Run the backend by running `node server.js`.
+Run the backend by running `python3 backend/server.py`.
 You should see the message "Server is running on port 5000" in the console.

-Run the frontend by using Live Server on Visual Studio code within `index.html`
+#### Running the Frontend

+In a seperate terminal, navigate to the frontend directory.
+Run the following bash command:

+`python3 -m http.server`

+Then, enter `localhost:8000` into the address bar of your browser.

 ### A top-level description of the project.